t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center" #rl-fig1 title="Model of IoT integrated with Edge computing"}

-The edge computing domains provides connectivity to IoT end devices (southbound connectivity) and to backend/cloud networks (northbound connectivity).
+The edge computing domains is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity).
 Edge computing nodes provide multiple logical functions such as finding resources, authentication, storage/processing and management.
-The edge management role may be taken by an entity in the cloud, but it may also be a local entity, or even be a very limited role in self-managed systems.

-## Gateway Function and Backend Networks
+## Gateway Function and Remote Network

-A northbound interface may be provided by a gateway component to backend networks, typically cloud networks.
+A northbound interface may be provided by a gateway component to a remote network, e.g. a cloud, home or enterprise network.
 These components may not exist in not-connected scenarios, where edge computing is provided only locally.
-This can be a data plane interface.
-Nevertheless, the backend network may also host the edge cloud manager function, and use this interface for management as well (as is commonly the case with IoT gateways today).
+The northbound interface is a data plane interface.
+Nevertheless, the remote network may also host an edge cloud manager function, and use this interface for management as well (as is commonly the case with IoT gateways today).

-## Edge Computing Management and User
+## Edge Computing Domain Management and Manager Role

-Because Edge computing can handle IoT data in an edge area and store the IoT data in an edge node, and proceed IoT data if it is needed, it can also separate the management domain into two parts.
-Edge Computing can concentrate on management of IoT things in an edge area and cooperate with the management of other outside networks.

-Edge computing management can therefore include management of IoT end devices, data, and resources and functions in the edge computing domain.
-The management function provides SaaS, PaaS, IaaS service APIs to an edge computing user.
+Edge computing domain management can include management of resources and functions in the edge computing domain, as well as IoT end devices and IoT data.
+The management function can provides SaaS, PaaS, IaaS service APIs to an edge computing manager.
+The edge management role may be taken by an entity in the cloud, but it may also be a local entity, or even be non-existent (during normal operation) in self-managed systems.

-## Edge Computing Functions
+## Edge Computing Logical Functions

-Edge computing nodes host functions relative to finding resources, such as compute, storage or data resources;
+Edge computing nodes host logical functions relative to:

+* Finding resources, such as compute, storage or data resources;
-to authenticating platforms, end devices, functions, data; to providing compute and storage offloading.
+* Authenticating platforms, end devices, functions, data;
+* Providing compute and storage offloading.

 Motivations for processing data at the edge include the following (sometimes correlated) aspects:

 * Delay-sensitiveness,